Gabrielxdev/Gabrielxdev/README.md

 ## Olá eu sou o Gabriel Thiago!
-- 🌱 I’m currently learning JavaScript, java, SQL and Angular
+- 🌱 I’m currently learning about JavaScript, java, SQL and Angular
-- 🤔 I’m looking for help with about how to find a girlfriend.
+- 🤔 I’m looking for help with about how to find my first opportunity as a developer.
 - 💬 Ask me about good stuff.
-- 📫 How to reach me: leucides123@gmail.com
+- 📫 How to reach me: leucides123@gmail.com or (47) 9-9665-7574.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: ...
 I'm Damian Wayne.